 In most cases, you won't need to make any adjustments to the picture.
-However, you can fine-tune the screen display to suit your preferences using the controls on the front of the display.
-After setting the controls, your display will use your settings each time you turn on the computer.
+However, you can fine-tune the screen display to suit your preferences using the controls on the front of the monitor.
+After you set the controls, your monitor will use your settings each time you turn on the computer.

-Accessing the display's controls
+Accessing the monitor's controls

-A flip-down panel covers some of the controls on the front of the display.
+A flip-down panel covers some of the controls on the front of the monitor.

-■ To open the panel so the display's controls are accessible, gently push the upper-middle area of the panel.

-The panel opens and flips down.
-You can now use the controls to adjust the picture.

-■ To close the panel, flip the panel up and gently push it till the door latches.
+- To open the panel so the monitor's controls are accessible, gently push down on the panel.
+It opens and flips down.
+You can now use the controls to adjust the picture. - To close the panel, flip the panel up and gently push it till the door latches.